Current University Honors Teaching Fellows

 Edward Brunner, Professor Emeritus, English

-The “Anthropocene” defines a time when the work of humans has devastatingly altered the planet’s environment.
+The “Anthropocentric” defines a time when the work of humans has devastatingly altered the planet’s environment.
 The results are unnerving enough to demand innovative approaches.
 This course studies the power of artworks in a variety of different formats (photography, painting, verse, dance, film, animation, and short fiction) to register the threat of a catastrophic future by engaging us both intellectually and emotionally.
 These artworks may also carry within them clues, tips, and promptings that offer alternative approaches to the crisis before us.
 We will ask:

 When artists and writers place the global environmental crisis at the center of their work, what should we expect as a takeaway?
 How do some artworks present themselves as “arts of living” – encounters that both explain and guide?
 Where can we find artworks that serve us both intellectually and emotionally?